mrcoco/silex-app/readme.md

 # Silex sample app skeleton

-Here it is a silex sample application skeleton, for a very fast installation and getting started project to build your website or blog with Silex PHP micro-framework
+Here it is a silex sample application skeleton, getting started project to build your apps with Silex PHP micro-framework

 ### Requirements